 Panniers vs Roll Bags: Fitting/Unfitting

-Simply remove the bag from the bike and store it away wherever is convenient.
+There are no such issues with the roll bag regarding racks and fittings.
+Simply remove the bag from the bike and store it away wherever is convenient!

 11. Panniers Can Only Be Used On The Bike

-My other half lives in London – which is around 220-miles (a four-hour drive) away from where I live in Manchester.
+My other half lives in London – around 220 miles (or a four-hour drive) away from where I live in Manchester.

-On average, I go down there for four to seven days depending on life circumstances.
+On average, I go down there for four to seven days at a time depending on life circumstances.
 And I usually take the car because I need it when I get there.

 Never in my life have I even contemplated packing my clothes into my panniers and using them as a carrying aid.